BoldingBruggeman/parsac/README.md

 conda install -c conda-forge mpi4py
 ```

-To run a parsac experiment in parallel, you need to specify how many workers (CPU cores) you will use (the MPI "universe size") via environment variable `MPI4PY_FUTURES_MAX_WORKERS`.
-You then start the calibration with a single MPI process, like this:
+To run a parsac experiment in parallel, you need to specify how many workers (CPU cores) you will use via environment variable `MPI4PY_FUTURES_MAX_WORKERS`.

+You now start the calibration with a single MPI process, like this:

 ```
 export MPI4PY_FUTURES_MAX_WORKERS=<NWORKERS>